MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 ## SIEM/syslog data support

 Defender for Identity supports UDP traffic from your SIEM or syslog server.
-If you don't use a SIEM or syslog server, configure your Windows domain controllers to forward all required events the the Defender for Identity sensor for analysis.
+If you don't use a SIEM or syslog server, configure your Windows domain controllers to forward all required events the Defender for Identity sensor for analysis.
 For more information, see your SIEM or syslog server's product documentation.

 > [!CAUTION]
 > When forwarding syslog data to a standalone sensor, make sure not to forward *all* syslog data to your sensor.